-Mr V believes the investment was a scam, and through a professional representative, raised a fraud claim with HSBC in July 2023.
+Mr and Mrs S believe the investment was a scam, and through a professional representative, raised a fraud claim with First Direct in July 2023.

-HSBC investigated Mr V's fraud claim but declined to refund him.
-HSBC say B was an active company at the time the payments were made, but later went into administration - meaning Mr V has a civil dispute with B.
+First Direct investigated Mr and Mrs S's fraud claim but declined to refund them.
+First Direct say B was formally trading at the time the payments were made, but later went into administration - meaning Mr and Mrs S have a civil dispute with B.

-Mr V wasn't happy with HSBC's response, so he brought a complaint to our service.
+Mr and Mrs S weren't happy with First Direct's response, so they brought a complaint to our service.

-An investigator looked into Mr V's complaint and recommended HSBC refund his outstanding loss.
-The investigator said the evidence shows that Mr V's funds weren't used for their intended purpose and were obtained by dishonest deception, so his claim is covered by the Contingent Reimbursement Model Code (CRM Code).
+An investigator looked into Mr and Mrs S's complaint and recommended First Direct refund their outstanding loss.
+The investigator said the evidence shows that Mr and Mrs S's funds weren't used for their intended purpose and were obtained by dishonest deception, so their claim is covered by the Contingent Reimbursement Model Code (CRM Code).

-HSBC disagreed with the investigator's opinion and raised the following points:
+First Direct disagreed with the investigator's opinion and raised the following points:

-- It is incorrect to assume that all investor's would receive security for their payments, information provided by the administrators about different categories of investments has been overlooked. - The opinion over relies on the charges brought by the Serious Fraud Office (SFO) and conflates that development with the different CRM Code test for what is an APP scam - The opinion reaches unsafe conclusions on the application of the CRM Code - It is premature for an opinion to reached as there is insufficient evidence to reach liable conclusions.
+- It is incorrect to assume that all investor's would receive security for their payments, information provided by the administrators about different categories of investments has been overlooked. - The opinion over relies on the charges brought by the Serious Fraud Office (SFO) and conflates that development with the different CRM Code test for what is an APP scam. - The opinion reaches unsafe conclusions on the application of the CRM Code - It is premature for an opinion to reached as there is insufficient evidence to reach liable conclusions.

-HSBC also provided evidence which they say supports the points they've raised.
+First Direct also provided evidence which they say supports the points they've raised.